RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US008 - List the vehicles needing the check-up" as there must be a vehicle existent to associate a checkup.
+* There is a dependency on "US006 - Register a vehicle" as there must be a vehicle existent to associate a checkup.

 ### 1.5 Input and Output Data